mbkybky/GaloisRamification/README.md

-# Formalizing ramification theory in Galois extensions in LEAN 4
+# Formalizing ramification theory in Galois extensions

 Formalizing the ramification theory in Galois extensions of Dedekind domains, which is also called Hilbert's ramification theory.